mmz33/mmz33.github.io/_drafts/Hidden-Markov-Model-draft.md

 ## Markov Chains
 ---

 A Markov chain is a weighted automata where states represent labels and edges are weighted with transition probabilities.
-Thus, the sum of weights of all the outgoing edges should be 1.
+Thus, the sum of weights of all the outgoing edges of each state should be 1.
 {% include image.html url="/images/Hidden-Markov-Model/markov_chain.png" description="Figure 1: Markov chain" width="50%" %}

 Figure 1 shows a Markov chain for assigning a probability to a sequence of weather events.
 For example, $$ p(\text{Sunny} \vert \text{Sunny}) = 0.4$$ and $$ p(\text{Rainy} \vert \text{Sunny}) = 0.6 $$.
 Notice that the outgoing probabilities of each state are normalized.